shiponi/competitions/00000001/README.md

 ## Sample Program

 The [sample](sample) directory contains a sample program and a testing code.
 You can start with this sample program.

+## How to Join

+See the [How to Join](https://github.com/gobench/competitions/wiki/How-to-Join) Wiki page.